-CRGS SIXTH FORM Clitheroe Royal Grammar School Founded in 1554 Welcome Educating young people is both a great responsibility and a privilege and I am delighted that you are considering CRGS Sixth Form as a place to study after your GCSE examinations.
+CRGS SIXTH FORM Clitheroe Royal Grammar School Founded in 1554 Welcome Educating young people is both a great responsibility and a privilege and we are delighted that you are considering CRGS Sixth Form as a place to study after your GCSE examinations.
 With us, you will find support and challenge in equal measure.
-We will encourage you to grow as an individual, giving you the responsibility to make choices and helping you to excel both academically and personally.
-In this guide we have aimed to highlight the exciting opportunities we can offer you.
-Our students have energy, enthusiasm and a love of learning.
-If you share these qualities I know that our Sixth Form is a place where you will thrive and I look forward to welcoming you in the near future.
-Mr J Keulemans Headteacher At CRGS Sixth Form, we are passionate about learning and developing the talents, skills and qualities of all our students.
+We will encourage you to grow as an individual, giving you the responsibility to makechoices and helping you to excel both academically and personally.
+At CRGS Sixth Form, we are passionate about learning and developing the talents, skills and qualities of all our students.
 The two years any young person spends at Sixth Form are transformational and our vision is focused on doing the very best for them and their future.
 We work with our students and their families to ensure that when they leave us they are happy, successful and able to make the most of opportunities as they continue to work towards achieving their ambitions, whatever they may be.
 We are a warm, inclusive, mutually supportive community, which prides itself on academic excellence, a strong work ethic and enjoyment of learning.
 It is important to us to provide a nurturing and supportive environment for our young people while challenging them to work hard and aim high.
 Students are encouraged to develop the skills of enquiry, initiative and creativity.
 At CRGS, we strongly believe that the Sixth Form experience is more than just about A Levels.
 We are committed to providing students with a dynamic and engaging education that provides our young people with the confidence and experience to become the innovators and leaders of the future.
 Meeting our students and staff is the best way to understand what sets CRGS Sixth Form apart.
 We warmly invite you to visit us and look forward to welcoming you here in person.